HarshaVardhan-Kudurupaka/Dynamic_Resume_Builder/README.md

 bun run dev
 Build for Production
 bash
-Copy
-Edit

 npm run build
 Preview Production Build
 bash
-Copy
-Edit

 npm run preview
 📦 PDF Export
 This project uses jsPDF and html2canvas to export the resume view to a downloadable PDF format with accurate styling and layout support.

-📸 Screenshots
-Add screenshots of your UI preview here for better presentation

 🙌 Acknowledgements
 ShadCN/UI